Aricg/puppet-HA-postgres-rabbit-redis/README.md

 Security
 --------
 In my environment all of these machines are isolated by iptables blocking any connections through the public interface.
-If you do not have the luxury of a trusted private network please do not run this in any serious manner without fisrt adressing how you are going to secure these services.
+If you do not have the luxury of a trusted private network please do not run this in any serious manner without first adressing how you are going to secure these services.

 License
 ------